Candidate Profile

 ON CRUISE SHIPS

-Up To March 2020, I have had ten assignments lecturing on Cruise Ships.
+Up to June 2024, I have had the following assignments lecturing on Cruise Ships.

 On HAL cruise ships I have spoken on: